Equipment & Resources

 A current review of similar systems just like our 800 radio system across North Carolina revealed the following:

-- 70% of the population in North Carolina are protected by public safety and local governments that use an 800 MHz trunked radio system in their community today.
+- 70% of the population in North Carolina is protected by public safety and local governments that use an 800 MHz trunked radio system in their community today.

 - A total of 80 governmental jurisdictions use those systems to provide needed services to citizens.